leonardpahlke/hcs-direct-connect/hcs-sys-private/legacy-container/README.md

 ## References

-Used this blog post as a starting point: https://rsbh.dev/blog/rest-api-with-express-typescript and the next one: https://rsbh.dev/blog/rest-api-express-typescript-docker
+Used this [blog post](https://rsbh.dev/blog/rest-api-with-express-typescript) as a starting point and this [blog post](https://rsbh.dev/blog/rest-api-express-typescript-docker) for the Dockerfile.